 - Church leaders abusing you or others in their care, betraying your trust or rejecting you for committing some “unpardonable” sin

-By these and a million other unworthy words and deeds, so-called Christians would unwittingly turn God into a monster, as it were.
+By these and a million other unworthy words and deeds, so-called Christians unwittingly turn God into a monster, as it were.

 Cultural sinkholes big enough to swallow you